 The built-in ability of locking cells

 2018™.
 Most of the time the protection can be left on.
 Trust me, even after

 Protecting & Unprotecting the Worksheet

-the cells.
+respectively, the cells.
 Use the Password provided in the e-mail sent to you with

 to ensure that the macros will run (click thumbnail above).
-You might

 information on the RFCW "Help" page.

 Since the complete worksheet occupies

 nearly 900 rows, a convenient drop-down menu is provided to move up and down the